waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Impact / Considerations

-I need to consider how my website could cause harm - while my site's stakes for abuse aren't especially high, the outcomes my it creates should be fair for everyone - it wouldn't be fair if it resulted in the same person doing the same role every week.
+I need to consider how my website could cause harm - while my site's stakes for abuse aren't especially high, the outcomes it creates should be fair for everyone - it wouldn't be fair if it resulted in the same person doing the same role every week.
 I might consider adding a warning when allocating the same person for the same role for multiple weeks in a row.
 I also need to make sure the personal statistics page doesn't 'put down' my users for not doing enough work - even if they're not pulling their load.

 ## Aesthetics